philipstarkey/bitbucket-hg-exporter/README.md

 3. `--project-name <your project name>` which skips the project selection and uses the saved project specified.
 This requires the use of `--load` and `--storage-dir` and the project must exist inside the specified storage directory.

 ## FAQ
+### How is the mercurial repository converted to git?
+This is done either by GitHub, or by a separate tool of your choice (I suggest [hg-export-tool](https://github.com/chrisjbillington/hg-export-tool) which wraps hg-fast-export but handles some corner cases it does not).
+Note that branches with multiple heads (and other similar corner cases) are not well handled by the GitHub source importer (in which case you should use a local conversion tool).
+If you are unsure, do a test run using the GitHub source importer.
+My tool will write out a file of missing commit hashes just before importing issues to GitHub.
+If missing commits are identified, use a local tool to import.
+Note: I can't guarantee I'll detect lost commits - always verify all your commits are there regardless of whether you use GitHub or a local tool to convert to git.

 ### Does this tool leak any private data?
 Because we're downloading the BitBucket API for your repository using credentials you supply, anything those credentials can see will be made public if you publish it to GitHub.
 This may include things you thought were deleted (like comments).
 If this concerns you, consider using the tool to just create a local backup.
 You can then review the content and publish it by hand (or to a private website).